"cel shaded character art"

 GTA 5 Loading Screen Style AI Prompt

-Use this GTA 5 loading screen style prompt to turn a portrait into original cel-shaded game art with bold outlines and no official logos.
+Use this GTA 5 loading screen style prompt to turn a real street portrait into bold cel-shaded game art with ink outlines and no official logos.

 How we tested this prompt